-Urbanity Dance, a Boston-based nonprofit dance organization, recently took ownership of the Gallery unit at ArtBlock, 725 Harrison Avenue, in Boston's South End.
-The purchase is the result of a creative three-way exchange between Urbanity Dance, ArtBlock developer Peter Roth, and the City of Boston.
-There will be a Community Open House held on June 6th 5-7pm at 725 Harrison.
+Urbanity Dance, a Boston-based nonprofit dance organization, has announced that it recently took ownership of the Gallery unit at ArtBlock, 725 Harrison Avenue, in Boston's South End.
+The new space is the result of a creative three-way transaction between Urbanity Dance, a donation by ArtBlock developer Peter Roth, and a transfer of ownership by the City of Boston.

-The ArtBlock location marks the third location for Urbanity Dance in the South End.
+The addition marks the third location for Urbanity Dance in the South End.
 The other two locations, at 1180 Washington and 111 W. Concord, are both leased.
 "Our mission at Urbanity is to serve our community, and the number one thing that seemed to be impeding our mission was enough space," says Graves.
-“I am thrilled that the additional space will allow us to offer more classes to more students, and better fulfill our mission.
-I look forward to working with our neighbors, and strengthening our community programs to build strong streets of character."
+“I am thrilled that the additional space that we now own will allow us to offer more classes to more students, and better fulfill our mission.
+I look forward to working with our neighbors, and strengthening our programs to make an even greater positive impact on our community.”